Multi-Parameter Mechanisms for Consumer Surplus Maximization: Introduction

 The field of mechanism design in economics aims to design tools to direct the incentives of a group of self-interested agents toward an objective specified by a central planning mechanism designer.
 The self-interested agents hold some private, objective-relevant information and the goal in mechanism design is, generally, to align the individual objectives of the self-interested agents with the central objective of the designer.
 As a concrete example, in the canonical ``\emph{single-item auction} problem'' an \emph{auctioneer} needs to allocate a single, indivisible good to one of several \emph{bidders}, each of whom has a \emph{private value} for receiving the good.
 The auctioneer may wish to allocate the item to the bidder with the highest value, thereby maximizing the \emph{social welfare} (i.e., the total value) produced by the good, but to do so must elicit the private value information from each of the bidders.
 Each bidder, on the other hand, can strategically (mis)report her private value to the auctioneer with the goal of maximizing her own \emph{utility} (i.e., her value for the outcome minus any costs she suffers).
 There is, thus, a tension between the objective of the auctioneer and the objectives of the bidders and in order to achieve her goal, the auctioneer must \emph{incentivize} the bidders to report their value information accurately.

 The use of monetary transfers is arguably the most ubiquitous approach in mechanism design for incentivizing truthful reporting of private information.
 In our single-item auction setting, for example, the well-known second-price auction, which awards the item to the bidder with the highest reported value and charges this bidder a price equal to the second highest reported value, achieves exactly the goal of our auctioneer.
 Namely, all bidders are incentivized to report their true values to the auctioneer and the social welfare is maximized.
 By using transfers of money from the agents to the designer, one is able to design mechanisms with similar properties for a broad class of allocation problems.
-Indeed, when an auctioneer aims to maximize social welfare the celebrated Vickrey-Clarke-Groves (VCG) mechanism \cite{vickrey1961,clarke1971,groves1973} works in \emph{totally general} allocation environments, where an auctioneer aims to allocate a set of goods and the bidders can have arbitrary valuations over the subsets of items.
+Indeed, when an auctioneer aims to maximize social welfare the celebrated Vickrey-Clarke-Groves (VCG) mechanism \cite{vickrey1961,clarke1971,groves1973} works in settings with multiple items even if the bidders have \emph{arbitrarily complex} valuations over subsets of items.
 By carefully constructing appropriately large payments from the bidders to the auctioneer, the VCG mechanism ensures that bidders truthfully report all their private information and exactly maximizes the social welfare.